 Here is how it works: A person is injured in a car accident and is taken to the hospital for treatment.
 While there or soon after they are at home and before they have an opportunity to contact a car accident lawyer, they are contacted by a stranger about their injury.
-It may be somebody who they have come in contact with – wrecker, EMT, hospital worker – or somebody they have never met.
+It may be somebody who they have come in contact with – a wrecker, EMT, hospital worker – or somebody they have never met.
 However, the message is always the same – go see this lawyer.
-This is illegal solicitation.
+This is an illegal solicitation.
 Many times, personal information such as a cell phone number is given (or sold) to people who make money illegally soliciting cases.
 They then call the cell number and tell the accident victim that they are investigators and they build false trust by demonstrating that they have knowledge of the facts surrounding the accident.
 They eventually get around to telling the victim that they should meet with a particular lawyer to have their case handled.

 What Law is Broken Soliciting Accident Victims?

 All of the people involved in this transaction from the person giving out the cell phone number to the lawyer are guilty of the serious crime of Barratry under Section 38.12 of the Texas Penal Code.
 Unfortunately, too many accident victims have no idea that the contact from the case runner is illegal and it is soon forgotten once they have been convinced to hire the lawyer that is paying for the illegal contact.
-They often are short-changed on their compensation claims by the shady lawyers and never realize that they have been ripped off.
+They often are short-changed on their compensation claims by shady lawyers and never realize that they have been ripped off.
 If a lawyer has to engage in this type of unethical and illegal behavior to get car accident cases then the lawyer does not have the experience or reputation to get work in legitimate ways.